MDAS: A Diagnostic Approach to Assess the Quality of Data Splitting in Machine Learning

-Another example, shown in Figure \ref{fig:drop in performance2}, portrays a similar ambiguous behavior in estimating model performance.
-The dataset used in Figure \ref{fig:drop in performance2} is the Diamonds dataset with 53,940 entries available in the ggplot library in R. We attempt to map out the price of the diamond based on the carat of the diamond used.
+Another example, shown in Fig. \ref{fig:drop in performance2}, portrays a similar ambiguous behavior in estimating model performance.
+The dataset used in Fig. \ref{fig:drop in performance2} is the Diamonds dataset with 53,940 entries available in the ggplot library in R. We attempt to map out the price of the diamond based on the carat of the diamond used.
 We use a polynomial regression model and the normalized AIC score as discussed in Section \ref{subsec:naic}.
 A drop (higher AIC) in the test model performance signifies that random splitting can lead to ambiguous model performances.
-Consider the first simulation for this dataset in Figure \ref{fig:train normal2} where the split percentage is 80\%.
-We observe a strong model performance on the test split and the train split\footnote{When comparing two models, the one with the lower normalized AIC score is considered to be a more robust model.}, conclusive of a robust model.
-Although, in the second simulation, the normalized AIC score goes to 16.916 due to an adversarial data split, indicating a poor model performance on the test split when compared with the corresponding train split as well as the previous simulation.
+Consider the first simulation for this dataset in Fig. \ref{fig:train normal2} where the split percentage is 80\%.
+We observe strong model performance on both the test and training splits when comparing two models; the one with the lower normalized AIC score is considered more robust.
+Although in the second simulation, the normalized AIC score goes to 16.916 due to an adversarial data split, indicating a poor model performance on the test split when compared with the corresponding train split, as well as the previous simulation.

 Therefore, different random splits can lead to different model performances, making any conclusions about model robustness unreliable.
-To tackle this selection bias or prevent overfitting, researchers have employed other model evaluation techniques like cross-validation \citep{refaeilzadeh2009cross} which provide efficient estimates by averaging the model performance over a number of train-test splits.
-Although, this method is computationally expensive and often infeasible on large datasets due to repeated training of the model.
+To tackle this selection bias or prevent overfitting, researchers have employed other model evaluation techniques like cross-validation \cite{refaeilzadeh2009cross}, which provide efficient estimates by averaging the model performance over a number of train-test splits.
+However, this method forces us to fit the model on different training datasets repeatedly.

 Thus, it raises the need for a method to correctly estimate the model performance without re-training the model or even knowing the model relation.
-Since the variation in model performance is primarily precipitated by the random splitting step, we propose a statistical technique to diagnose and classify splits as "good" or "bad".
-A good split would yield reliable model performances, while a bad split will not.
-Before we proceed to the method, we discuss Mahalanobis squared distance in the next section.
+Since the variation in model performance is primarily precipitated by the random splitting step, we propose a statistical technique to diagnose and classify splits as ``good" or ``bad".
+A ``good'' split would yield reliable model performances, while a bad split would not.
+Before we proceed to the method, we discuss the Mahalanobis squared distance in the next section.